skozer/react-instagram-zoom-slider/README.md

 | `activeDotColor`        | Pagination dot color for the active slide                                                            | #4e99e9    |
 | `dotColor`              | Pagination dot color for all other slides                                                            | #dadbdc    |

+### Building a custom slider

+If you need to customize the slider components beyond what is available via props, you can use the `useSlider` and `useZoom` hooks to build your own components with slide and zoom functionality.

 ## License

 MIT Licensed.
 Copyright © [Sean Kozer](https://github.com/skozer) 2020.